 Money laundering can be categorised into three stages:

-• Placement: the launderer introduces their illegal profits into the financial system.
+- Placement: the launderer introduces their illegal funds into the financial system.
 This can be done by breaking up large amounts of cash into smaller sums (Smurfing) which are less conspicuous and can be deposited into a bank account and then collected and deposited in different accounts at other locations.

 What is suspicion?